 Here are some more closet organization ideas to try:

 - Change the order in which you hang your clothes.
 Take what’s in the back of the closet and move it to the front.
 Forgotten clothes will now be visible.

 - If you have a walk-in closet that has shelves and hanging bars, switch it up so that everything is now hanging or folded in a different place.

-- If you arrange by activity now, change that and arrange by season or colour.
+- If you arrange by activity now, change that and arrange by season or color.

 How do you like to arrange your closet?
-Let us know in a comment below.
+What are the best clothes storage ideas you’ve discovered?
+Let me know in a comment below.

 Author bio: Yvonne Grzebien’s passion for fashion started at a young age through modelling and then progressed to working in the fashion and cosmetics business for many years.
 She also has training as a Colours Consultant.
 Yvonne lives in Canada and when the weather permits you will find her on the golf course.

 Like this post on clothes storage ideas?
 Share it on Pinterest!